tangentsoft/pidp8i/doc/cc8-manual.md

 in writing system utilities for a preexisting OS written in assembly.

+## What Is CC8?

+The CC8 system includes two different compilers, each of which understands a different dialect of C:

+1. A [cross-compiler](#cross) that builds and runs on any host computer with a C compiler that still understands K&R C. This compiler understands most of K&R C itself, with the exceptions documented below.

+2. A [native OS/8 compiler](#native), cross-compiled on the host
+    machine to PDP-8 assembly code by the cross-compiler.
+This compiler is [quite limited](#nlim) compared to the cross-compiler.

+CC8 also includes [a small C library](#libc) shared by both compilers.

 ## CC8’s Developmental Sparks

-CC8 is a C subset implementation for the DEC PDP-8 processor.

-The CC8 project’s creator (Ian Schofield) thought it was time to have a modern language compiler running on the PDP-8.
-Ian actually wrote *two* C compilers:

-1. A [cross-compiler](#cross) that builds and runs on any host computer with a C compiler that still understands K&R C.

-2. A [native OS/8 compiler](#native), compiled to assembly by the cross-compiler.

-Ian also collected and wrote the [LIBC implementation](#libc) common to both compilers.

 The last high-level language compiler to be attempted for the PDP-8, as far as this document’s authors are aware, was Pascal in 1979 by Heinz